mineko-io/lambda-edge-root-doc/README.md

 ## Configuration
 You can configure behavior of this method:

 * `newUriCallback`: Callback method which gets the cloudfront request object.
-Must return a cloudfront request objecct.
+Must return a cloudfront request object.
 * `log`: Enables logging to console  (default: `false`)

 ## Usage